 Landlocked in the heart of South America with sparsely populated areas, much of Bolivia’s land has preserved its natural beauty.
-A great range of geographical diversity is displayed by the Amazon basin in the north and east, and the Altiplano high plateau in the west and southwest.
+It offers a great range of geographical diversity with the Amazon basin in the north and east, and the Altiplano high plateau in the west and southwest.

 Santa Cruz, the country’s Amazonian city and financial hub, is the gateway for thrilling excursions to the steamy jungle and adventures in the footsteps of the famous revolutionist, Che Guevara.